chauff/cse1500-web-transcripts/Assignment-1.md

 ```

 With this code, we have just created a file on the server called `myfile` which contains the string `Hello World!`.
 The service sends back in the response the data just uploaded -­ the response
-is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
+is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
 Try it for yourself!

 ### 2.1)